scherr/tagless/README.md

 Tagless
 ===

-An attempt to implement parts of the paper "Finally Tagless Partially Evaluated" by Carette et al. in Java.
+An attempt to loosely implement parts of the paper "Finally Tagless Partially Evaluated" by Carette et al. in Java.
 Java 8 brings lambda expression syntax and default methods, but lacks higher kinded types.
 We have to emulate them with a wrapper interface.

-Furthermore, Java does not support multi-staged programming (MSP), so we will have to improvise... (work in progress!)
+Furthermore, Java does not support multi-staged programming (MSP), so we will have to improvise, i.e. code generation and partial evaluation residual code are currently just strings.

 Example
 ---